John Stuart Mill: Social liberty and tyranny of majority

 Mill believed that "the struggle between Liberty and Authority is the most conspicuous feature in the portions of history."
 For him, liberty in antiquity was a "contest...between subjects, or some classes of subjects, and the government."

-Mill defined social liberty as protection from "the tyranny of political rulers".
+Mill defined social liberty (also civil liberty) as protection from "the tyranny of political rulers".
 He introduced a number of different concepts of the form tyranny can take, referred to as social tyranny, and tyranny of the majority.
 Social liberty for Mill meant putting limits on the ruler's power so that he would not be able to use that power to further his own wishes and thus make decisions that could harm society.
 In other words, people should have the right to have a say in the government's decisions.
 He said that social liberty was "the nature and limits of the power which can be legitimately exercised by society over the individual."
 It was attempted in two ways: first, by obtaining recognition of certain immunities (called political liberties or rights); and second, by establishment of a system of "constitutional checks".

 However, in Mill's view, limiting the power of government was not enough:Society can and does execute its own mandates: and if it issues wrong mandates instead of right, or any mandates at all in things with which it ought not to meddle, it practises a social tyranny more formidable than many kinds of political oppression, since, though not usually upheld by such extreme penalties, it leaves fewer means of escape, penetrating much more deeply into the details of life, and enslaving the soul itself.